Next-generation Python interface to the HepMC3 C++ library

 Another wrapper is pyhepmc.
 Why should you use this one?

 pip install pyhepmc-ng just works!
 You only need a compiler that

-supports C++14, everything else is handled by pip.
+supports C++11, everything else is handled by pip.

 pyhepmc-ng is unit tested

-pyhepmc-ng is not a blind mapping of C++ code to Python.
-It uses Python idioms where it is appropriate.
+pyhepmc-ng is a hand-crafted mapping of C++ code to Python.
+It supports Python idioms where appropriate.

 - C++ methods which act like properties are represented as properties, e.g. GenParticle::set_status and GenParticle::status are mapped to a single GenParticle.status field in Python

 - Tuples and lists are implicitly convertible to FourVectors

 - Vectors of objects on the C++ side are mapped to Python lists

 - ReaderAscii and WriterAscii support the context manager protocol